 Alright, we’re on the home stretch now, friends.
 Take two of your ear fabric circles and line them up with the right sides together.
 (This means you want the sides of the fabric that you want visible touching in the middle and the reverse side facing out.
 I did not pin mine together before sewing because my fabric wasn’t particularly slippery, but if you’re using something more satin-y, you may want to pop a couple of pins in to hold them together.

-Beginning at the flap, sew around the edge of the circle until you reach the other end of the flap leaving a seam allowance.
+Beginning at the flap, sew or glue around the edge of the circle until you reach the other end of the flap leaving a seam allowance.
 Standard seam allowance is 5/8 in, but I thought the size was just a touch small so I used a narrower seam.
 Do what feels right, but I wouldn’t go any narrower than 3/8 in.

 Note: You can accomplish the same thing with a hot glue gun if you don’t have access to a sewing machine, but I think the results are better with a needle and thread.